mirsazzathossain/mirsazzathossain/README.md

 - 🔭 I’m currently working on everything
 - 🌱 I’m currently learning everything
-- 👯 I’m looking to collaborate on REACT
+- 👯 I’m looking to collaborate on whatever you want, I am a tech-enthusiast.
-- 🤔 I’m looking for help with REACT
+- 🤔 I’m looking for help with whatever you can I am always ready to accept.
-- 💬 Ask me about anything
+- 💬 Ask me about, umm.. nothing too much busy can't answer.
 - 📫 How to reach me: [Facebook](https://www.facebook.com/sazzat.mir/)
 - 😄 Pronouns: He/Him
-- 🥅 2020 Goals: Let me think 🤔
+- 🥅 2021 Goals: Let me think 🤔
-- ⚡ Fun fact: ***
+- ⚡ Fun fact: You have successfull wasted your valuable time by visiting my profile. 🤣🤣

 ---